Viva Italia! Olympic golds follow soccer and song successes

 Jacobs was born in Texas to an American father and an Italian mother.
 The parents split when Jacobs was 6 months old and he moved to Italy and never got to know his dad.
 They reconnected about a year ago by phone, as the sprinter tried to learn about his roots.

-Vivian Masini, Jacobs’ mother, watched her son’s race from her home in the northern Italian town of Manerba del Garda.
+Vivian Masini, Jacobs’ mother, watched her son’s race from her home in northern Italy, where she runs a small hotel.

 “I spoke to him between the heats and the semifinal, and before the final,” Masini told Sky Italia.
 “He was having a massage to let out (the nerves) before the final. … He wanted to have a laugh, and he told me, ‘Mom, don’t worry, I know what I’m doing.’